espruino/EspruinoTools/README.md

-  -o out.js                : Write the actual JS code sent to Espruino to a file --ohex out.hex           : Write the JS code to a hex file as if sent by E.setBootCode --storage fn:data.bin    : Write a file named 'fn' to Storage, must be used with --ohex --storage .boot0:-       : Store program code in the given Storage file (not .bootcde)
+  -o out.js                : Write the actual JS code sent to Espruino to a file --ohex out.hex           : Write the JS code to a hex file as if sent by E.setBootCode --storage fn:data.bin    : Load 'data.bin' from disk and write it to Storage as 'fn' --storage .boot0:-       : Store program code in the given Storage file (not .bootcde)

-  -f firmware.bin[:N]      : Update Espruino's firmware to the given file.
+  -f firmware.bin[:N]      : Update Espruino's firmware to the given file
                                Must be a USB Espruino in bootloader mode (bluetooth is not currently supported).
                                Optionally skip N first bytes of the bin file.